Foundation · Tenant Screening Guide

 The case was closed without a discharge.
 It can be dismissed for many reasons – failure to make Chapter 13 plan payments, failure to meet procedural requirements, voluntary dismissal.
 The debts were not eliminated through the bankruptcy.
 The filer is, generally, still on the hook for them.

-📋 Why This Flips the Picture
+Why This Flips the Picture

 Consider two applicants, both with a Chapter 13 on the report.
-The first shows discharged — they entered a multi-year repayment plan and completed every payment.
+The first shows discharged – they entered a multi-year repayment plan and completed every payment.
 That’s a follow-through signal.
-The second shows dismissed — the plan didn’t complete, and the debts likely remain.
+The second shows dismissed – the plan didn’t complete, and the debts likely remain.
 Same chapter, very different financial situation.
-A landlord who reads “Chapter 13” and stops — without reading the status — can’t tell these two applicants apart.
+A landlord who reads “Chapter 13” and stops, without reading the status, can’t tell these two applicants apart.

 Why Cases Get Dismissed

 Dismissal isn’t a single thing, and the reason can matter.
-A Chapter 13 most often gets dismissed because the filer fell behind on plan payments — which is a payment-behavior signal worth weighing.
+A Chapter 13 most often gets dismissed because the filer fell behind on plan payments, which is a payment-behavior signal worth weighing.
 But cases are also dismissed for procedural reasons that say little about the person’s finances: missed paperwork deadlines, a missed filing requirement, or the filer voluntarily dismissing because their circumstances changed.
 The report’s status field tells you the case didn’t complete; it usually doesn’t tell you why.
-Where that distinction would meaningfully change your decision, it’s context an applicant can be given the opportunity to provide — the same opportunity for every applicant.
+Where that distinction would meaningfully change your decision, it is context an applicant can be given the opportunity to provide – the same opportunity for every applicant.

 A Converted Case